evo-design/protein-dpo/README.md

 ## Sampling

-Sampling is simply a slightly modified script from the [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/esm/inverse_folding) github
+Sampling is simply a slightly modified script from the [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/esm/inverse_folding) github.
+Note, stabilization of any protein backbone with ProteinDPO is not guaranteed to preserve its function, thus we strongly recommend functional or heavily conserved residues be preserved with the `--fixed_pos` argument.

 1. Run The Sampling Script